primocodetoday/js-algorithms/11_Singly_Linked_Lists/SinglyLinkedList.md

 ﻿# Singly Linked List

-Comparisons with Arrays

-## Lists
-Do not have indexes!
-Connected via nodes with a next pointer
-Random access is not allowed

-## Arrays
-Indexed in order!
-Insertion and deletion can be expensive
-Can quickly be accessed at a specific index

 ## Pushing pseudocode
 This function should accept a value
 Create a new node using the value passed to the function If there is no head property on the list, set the head and tail to be the newly created node